Document Requirements to Amend a Birth Record

 - driver’s license

 - state, employee, or other ID card or permit

 - statement or bill

 - newspaper article

-- specifically direct the birth record to be amended in the “it is ordered” section if the parent’s names are to be changed on the subject’s birth record
+- Specifically direct the birth record to be amended in the “it is ordered” section if the parent’s names are to be changed on the subject’s birth record

 For information on getting a court order please see the Minnesota Judicial Branch website.

-If you still have questions about amending a birth record after reading this information, email us at firstname.lastname@example.org or call 651-201-5990.
+If you still have questions about amending a birth record after reading this information, contact us at firstname.lastname@example.org or 651-201-5970.